jlliu/dark_site/README.md

 In the Tor browser, you may also notice that inspecting the Tor circuit reveals that your traffic goes through three unknown relays before your onion service.
 This is because creating an onion service is effectively using Tor’s anonymizing capabilities to mask your identity as a webhost.

-** After your .onion site is working, please keep your local web server (the one you created with the command `python -m SimpleHTTPServer...` running – you don't need to restart it for changes you make to the site's HTML to come into effect. **
+** After your .onion site is working, please keep your local web server running (the one you created with the command `python -m SimpleHTTPServer...` running – you don't need to restart it for changes you make to the site's HTML to come into effect. **